Retro-Devils/Mugen-Pi-4/README.md

 *Which Mugens work?

 Mugen 1.0 works best some 1.1 work.
+We have been unsuccessful with winmugen.

 *Why/whats debug key ?